RandomSearch18/a-level-project/docs/readme.md

 #### Similar solutions

 As part of my research, I will investigate other programs that provide pedestrian routing.
-This will include programs that are solely routing engines, as well as map-viewer apps that have routing features built in.
+This will include programs that are solely routing engines, as well as map apps that have routing features built in.

 ##### OsmAnd (map app)

-OsmAnd ([website](https://osmand.net/)) is a mobile map app that uses OSM data and has routing that runs on-device for a range of transport modes.
+OsmAnd ([website](https://osmand.net/), [Wikipedia](https://en.wikipedia.org/wiki/OsmAnd#Navigation)) is a mobile map app that uses OSM data and has routing that runs on-device for a range of transport modes.
 I have personally found its pedestrian routing to be very good in real-word use, so I will be using it as my primary point of reference to compare my engine's routes with.

 ##### Magic Earth (map app)